 You should prepare a general annual calendar, a detailed monthly calendar, and a weekly calendar, which is the final step.
 This will enable you to work as a team and monitor the stages of each project.

 Step 9: Prepare the style guide of your brand

 What image will you present as you play hangman?
 How is the gallows being built?
 All of this is important for your acquittal.
 That’s why you need to have a style guide.
 It is a document that helps ensure brand consistency in everything you create.
 The idea is that your posts are associated with your brand at once.

 The guide is useful when your content is done by third parties or there are several writers for a brand.
 It should include: –>

 Step 10: Plan how to promote your content

 You have been saved from the gallows!
 You have guessed the word, but what if no one has heard about it?
-You have put all that effort into creating great content and no one sees it.
+Furthermore, you have put all that effort into creating great content and no one sees it.
 That’s why you need to promote your content.
-For this you should:
+For this, you should:

 - Share your content on social networks.

 - Implement a Linkbuilding strategy (guest posts, comments on posts).